10 Apr Childhood anxiety and depression

 •By knowing that it’s ok to not follow religion and still do good deeds and spread peace.
 Make oneself aware that no God wants his creation to be obnoxious due to God himself.

-•By introducing soothing music, long walk, exercise, meeting friends and most important meditation to our daily routine for a better lifestyle.
+•By introducing soothing music, a long walk, exercise, meeting friends and most important meditation to our daily routine for a better lifestyle.

 Who knows what happens after death??
 Sparing 15 minutes for ourselves in our daily routine and working on the concept of self-love can help a person to deal with anxiousness in a better way.